winnpixie/guardian-aottg/README.md

     - If Windows Smart Defender stops the launcher from running, click "More Info" and then click "Run Anyway", this is an issue I can/will not fix as I do not sign the executable.

 ## Features
-This mod has everything RiceCake's mod (RC mod) has, and much more!
+This mod has (almost) everything RiceCake's mod (RC mod) has, and much more!

 - Improved protection against abusive users!
     - Mod detection could be categorized under this, but I see it as more of a for-fun thing.